Featured Webinar: MISRA C++ 2023: Everything You Need to Know | Watch Now

 This being said, as a general rule, if a tool is used to automate the verification process or produces the output that is used as a part of a critical system, like source code generated from the model, then qualification of the tool is required.

-The short answer is, it depends on the standard.
+The short answer is that it depends on the standard.

 In short, the practice in the industry is that for ISO26262, IEC 61508 and IEC 62304 teams can use tools that are certified by an independent organization (such as TÜV SÜD) without other qualification activities.
 For DO178B/C, certificates are not accepted and teams must go through the qualification process.